Motivation Activity: What Do People Want From Their Jobs?

 ________ ________ Interesting Work

-When they have completed the ranking, have each group total the average individual weights within their group.
-Rank the 10 items under the column titled “Group.”
+Once they have completed the ranking, have each group their average individual weights to get the average within their group.
+Rank the 10 items under the second column titled Group Factor.

 Inform the group that this same scale has been given to thousands of workers across the country.
 Their ranking is as follows: